yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

     },
 ```

-After saving the script, add the `Game` component to the `Canvas` node in the **Node Tree** (After choosing the `Canvas` node, drag the script to the **Properties** panel or click the **Add component** button in the **Properties** panel and choose `Game` in `User-defined script`.
-Next, drag the Prefab resource of `star` from the **Assets** panel to `Star Prefab` the property of `Game` component.
-This is our first time to set up quotation for the property.
-Only when setting `type` as quote type when declaring a property (such as the `cc.Prefab` type written here) can a resource or a node be dragged to the property.)
+After saving the script, add the `Game` component to the `Canvas` node in the **Node Tree** (after choosing the `Canvas` node, drag the script to the **Properties** panel or click the **Add component** button in the **Properties** panel and choose `Game` in `Add Custom Component`).

+Next, drag the `star` Prefab resource from the **Assets** panel into the `Star Prefab` property of the newly created `Game` component.
+This is the first time we have set up a quotation for the property.
+Only when setting `type` as quote type when declaring a property (such as the `cc.Prefab` type written here) can an asset or a node be dragged to the property.)

-Next, drag the `ground` and `Player` nodes from the **Node Tree** to properties of the same name in the component to finish the node quotation.
+Then, drag the `ground` and `Player` nodes from the **Node Tree** to properties of the same name in the component, to finish the node quotation.

-Then set the values of the `Min Star Duration` and `Max Star Duration` properties as `3` and `5`.
-Later when generating stars, we will choose a random value between these two values, which is the duration of the star.
+Finally, set the values of the `Min Star Duration` and `Max Star Duration` properties as `3` and `5`.
+Later when generating stars, we will choose a random value between these two values, for the duration of each star.

 ### Generate stars at a random position

-Next, we will continue to modify the `Game` script by adding the logic of generating stars and putting it behind the `onLoad` method:
+Next, we will continue to modify the `Game` script by adding the logic of generating stars and putting it after the `onLoad` method:

 ```js
 // Game.js